 Enumeration vs. sieving.
 There are two algorithmic approaches for the SVP oracle in BKZ: enumeration and sieving algorithms.
 These two classes of algorithms have very different performance characteristics and, in particular for sieving, it is hard to predict how practical performance scales from lattice dimensions that have been successfully tackled to larger dimensions that are relevant in attacks against cryptosystems like KYBER.
 The starting point of such an analysis is the fact that enumeration algorithms have super-exponential running time, while sieving algorithms have only exponential running time.
-Experimental evidence from typical implementations of BKZ [37, 25, 29] shows that enumeration algorithms are more efficient in "small" dimensions, so one question is at what dimension sieving becomes more efficient.
-So far it seems that sieving is slower in practice for accessible dimensions of up to $b \approx 130$.
-However, a recent work [31] showed (in the classical setting) that sieving techniques can be sped up in practice for exact-SVP, being now less than an order of magnitude slower than enumeration already in dimension 60 to 80.
+Experimental evidence from typical implementations of BKZ [48, 32, 38] shows that enumeration algorithms are more efficient in "small" dimensions, so one question is at what dimension sieving becomes more efficient.
+At the beginning of the NIST PQC project, the best known sieving techniques were slower in practice for accessible dimensions of up to $b \approx 130$.